 The Adult Protective Services program is funded as part of the Family Safety Program budget entity.

 Services to Disabled Adults.
-In-home services for disabled adults had a waitlist of 1,866 seeking services in Fiscal Year 2019-20.
-DCF reports that the average care plan cost for an individual in the Home Care for Disabled Adults program is $1,920, and the average care plan cost for an individual in the Community Care for Disable Adults program is $8,422.
+In-home services for disabled adults had a waitlist of 1,573 seeking services in Fiscal Year 2020-21.
+DCF reports that for Fiscal Year 2020-21, the average care plan cost for an individual in the Home Care for Disabled Adults program is $1,920, and the average care plan cost for an individual in the Community Care for Disable Adults program is $8,600.
 The cost of these services rise as individuals age.
 Individuals in need of services are screened with a uniform instrument by adult services counselors and placed on the statewide waitlists based on screening scores and the date services were requested.
 Once funding is available through attrition of individuals from the programs, the highest scoring individuals are pulled from the waitlists for a face-to-face assessment.
 If eligible, the person is moved into one of the programs; however, the attrition rates for these programs is not large so adding new individuals is rare.

 Where can I find related OPPAGA reports?